monk1337/monk1337/README.md

-Hi there 👋, and welcome to one of my homes on the web!
+<p class="h6"> Hi there 👋, and welcome to one of my homes on the web!
 I’m Monk, a Research Engineer at [@Saama AI Research Lab](https://www.saama.com/).
-My research interests involve Representation Learning on Graphs and Manifolds, Natural Language Processing and their applications in Healthcare data, Unsupervised Learning and Spiking neural Networks.
+My research interests involve Representation Learning on Graphs and Manifolds, Natural Language Processing and their applications in Healthcare data, Unsupervised Learning and Spiking neural Networks.</p>

 <p align="center"><img src="https://github.com/monk1337/monk1337/blob/master/node_update_.gif"> </p>